Japanese Zen

 Japanese Zen refers to the Japanese forms of Zen Buddhism, an originally Chinese Mahāyāna school of Buddhism that strongly emphasizes dhyāna, the meditative training of awareness and equanimity.
 This practice, according to Zen proponents, gives insight into one's true nature, or the emptiness of inherent existence, which opens the way to a liberated way of living.

 History

 Origins

-According to tradition, Zen originated in India, when Gautama Buddha held up a flower and Mahākāśyapa smiled.
+According to tradition, Zen originated in ancient India, when Gautama Buddha held up a flower and Mahākāśyapa smiled.
 With this smile he showed that he had understood the wordless essence of the dharma.
 This way the dharma was transmitted to Mahākāśyapa, the second patriarch of Zen.

 The term Zen is derived from the Japanese pronunciation of the Middle Chinese word 禪 (chán), an abbreviation of 禪那 (chánnà), which is a Chinese transliteration of the Sanskrit word of dhyāna ("meditation").
 Buddhism was introduced from India to China in the first century AD.
 According to tradition, Chan was introduced around 500 C.E. by Bodhidharma, an Indian monk teaching dhyāna.
 He was the 28th Indian patriarch of Zen and the first Chinese patriarch.